Big L

-Lamont Coleman (May 30, 1974 – February 15, 1999), known professionally as Big L, was an American rapper and record executive.

-Emerging from Harlem in New York City in 1992, Coleman became known among underground hip-hop fans for his freestyling ability.
-He was eventually signed to Columbia Records, where, in 1995, he released his debut album, Lifestylez ov da Poor & Dangerous.
-On February 15, 1999, Coleman was shot nine times in his East Harlem neighborhood and later died from his injuries.
+Lamont Coleman (May 30, 1974 – February 15, 1999), known professionally as Big L, was an American rapper, songwriter, and record producer.
+Emerging from Harlem in New York City in 1992, Big L became known among underground hip-hop fans for his freestyling ability.
+He was eventually signed to Columbia Records, where, in 1995, he released his debut studio album, Lifestylez ov da Poor & Dangerous.
+He was fatally shot in a drive-by shooting in Harlem in 1999.